Kim Ratliff

 Adjunct Instructor 2009

-My primary research focus is multiracial identity development and cultural competence when counseling multiracial individuals.
+My primary research focus is multiracial identity development and the experience of multiracial individuals in counseling.
 For over a decade, I have presented my research at state, regional, and national conferences, including invited presentations.
 Additional research interests include suicide prevention and mental health wellness of college students and helping professionals.
-I developed an annual Suicide Prevention and Awareness Symposium, providing psychoeducation to students, staff, and faculty at an online institution and contributed to the Active Minds and Association of College and University Educators (ACUE) publication “Creating a Culture of Caring: Practical Approaches for College and University Faculty to Support Student Wellbeing and Mental Health” (PDF).
-Ongoing qualitative research projects associated with school counseling experiences with distance counseling during the pandemic and identity development of counselor educators during the latest sociopolitical and global health crisis events are in progress.
+I developed an annual Suicide Prevention and Awareness Symposium, co-founded the University of Puget Sound’s Suicide Prevention Task Force along with other university colleagues and contributed to the Active Minds and Association of College and University Educators (ACUE) publication “Creating a Culture of Caring: Practical Approaches for College and University Faculty to Support Student Wellbeing and Mental Health” (PDF).
+Ongoing qualitative research projects associated with suicide bereavement and identity development of counselor educators during the latest sociopolitical and global health crisis events are in progress.

 Ratliff, K. M. (2019, March).
 Counseling Multiracial Populations: Strengths and Challenges.
 New Orleans, LA: American Counseling Association Conference.